Bachelor2025JVTD/PalletTrace/README.md

 ## Configuration

-The hardware devices used:
+Hardware devices used:
 - Logitech Carl Zeiss HD c930e 1080p.
 - Parallax 28340 USB 125 kHz.
 - Two RFID tags of 125 kHz.

 #### Configuration file
-All settings to be changed are set in app.config file.
+All settings are defined in the app.config file.

+- Set "connectionString" to connect to the database.
-- Set "tolerance" to adjust the sensitivety.
+- Set "tolerance" to adjust the sensitivity.
-- Set "targetHeight" to the length of the pallet.
+- Set "targetHeight" to the height of the pallet.
 - Set "targetWidth" to the width of the pallet.

 #### Database